Coronavirus spike protein

 Spike (S) glycoprotein (sometimes also called spike protein, formerly known as E2) is the largest of the four major structural proteins found in coronaviruses.
 The spike protein assembles into trimers that form large structures, called spikes or peplomers, that project from the surface of the virion.
 The distinctive appearance of these spikes when visualized using negative stain transmission electron microscopy, "recalling the solar corona", gives the virus family its main name.

 The function of the spike glycoprotein is to mediate viral entry into the host cell by first interacting with molecules on the exterior cell surface and then fusing the viral and cellular membranes.
 Spike glycoprotein is a class I fusion protein that contains two regions, known as S1 and S2, responsible for these two functions.
 The S1 region contains the receptor-binding domain that binds to receptors on the cell surface.
-Coronaviruses use a very diverse range of receptors; SARS-CoV (which causes SARS) and SARS-CoV-2 (which causes COVID-19) both interact with angiotensin-converting enzyme 2 (ACE2).
+Coronaviruses use a very diverse range of receptors; HCoV-NL63, SARS-CoV (which causes SARS) and SARS-CoV-2 (which causes COVID-19) all interact with angiotensin-converting enzyme 2 (ACE2).
 The S2 region contains the fusion peptide and other fusion infrastructure necessary for membrane fusion with the host cell, a required step for infection and viral replication.
 Spike glycoprotein determines the virus' host range (which organisms it can infect) and cell tropism (which cells or tissues it can infect within an organism).

 Spike glycoprotein is highly immunogenic.
 Antibodies against spike glycoprotein are found in patients recovered from SARS and COVID-19.
 Neutralizing antibodies target epitopes on the receptor-binding domain.
 Most COVID-19 vaccine development efforts in response to the COVID-19 pandemic aim to activate the immune system against the spike protein.
-Spike glycoprotein is not the main determinant of pathogenicity, which are other proteins that remain to be identified, but its mutations do confer the virus the ability to evade immunity.

 Structure

-The spike protein is very large, often 1200-1400 amino acid residues long; it is 1273 residues in SARS-CoV-2.
+The spike protein is very large, often 1200 to 1400 amino acid residues long; it is 1273 residues in SARS-CoV-2.
 It is a single-pass transmembrane protein with a short C-terminal tail on the interior of the virus, a transmembrane helix, and a large N-terminal ectodomain exposed on the virus exterior.

 Spike glycoprotein forms homotrimers in which three copies of the protein interact through their ectodomains.
 The trimer structures have been described as club- pear-, or petal-shaped.
 Each spike protein contains two regions known as S1 and S2, and in the assembled trimer the S1 regions at the N-terminal end form the portion of the protein furthest from the viral surface while the S2 regions form a flexible "stalk" containing most of the protein-protein interactions that hold the trimer in place.